It saps your energy and self-esteem.

 More precisely, it was a calculated, controlled outburst to put me in my place.
-He needed the upper hand, and this tactic works.
+He needed the upper hand, and this tactic worked.
 It wasn’t the first time he had used it with me.

 Predatory or instrumental aggression is very different.
 It’s not an instantaneous reaction, it’s a planned and deliberate initiative.
 It’s also not primarily prompted by fear, but rather fueled by desire.
 The mode of behavior is different, too.
 When a cat is on the prowl (e.g., spots a mouse), it keeps low to the ground, hair undisturbed, is quiet and careful.
-It remains as calm and collected as possible as it prepared to pounce on its prey.
+It remains as calm and collected as possible as it prepares to pounce on its prey.
 The intended victim never sees what’s coming.
 If it does, it’s usually after it’s too late. – Dr. George Simon (In Sheep’s Clothing)

-I had been conditioned to respond as I did, taking the blame and letting him off the hook.
+And I had been conditioned to respond as I did, taking the blame and letting him off the hook.

 If you have a narcissist or verbally abusive person in your life, you know exactly what I’m talking about.
 It’s one of many tactics they have in their arsenal to get their way.